ammardevz/rusty_json/README.md

 # Rusty Json

-A lightweight and efficient library for creating, reading, and writing JSON in Rust
+A lightweight and straightforward JSON library for Rust, providing basic JSON functionality, serialization, and manipulation.

-*"In-code docs coming in the next updates."*
+> **Note:** If you need a highly optimized and widely used JSON crate, consider using `serde_json`.
+While `Rusty Json` is designed to be simple and lightweight, it is still in its early stages and may not be as performant or feature-rich as `serde_json`.
 #  Usage

 ## Base